GFBressange/courseraHCI/README.md

 This README.md first cites sources of the data (Source, Data Set Information, Citation Request, ttribute Information).

-Finally, it described the modifications done to answer the programm assignement.
+Finally, it described the modifications done to answer the program assignement.

 ##Source: